AkhomAlii/AkhomAlii/README.md

 - 🌱 I’m currently learning **laravel**

-- 👨‍💻 Most of my projects are Available [https://github.com/AkhomAlii?tab=repositories] (Here)
+- 👨‍💻 Most of my projects are Available <a href="https://github.com/AkhomAlii?tab=repositories" target="blank">Here</a>

 - 📫 How to reach me **akhomaly@gmail.com**